 Eight years in construction, Cobble Close was built by the Straus family - two of whom went down on the Titanic - of the Macy’s department store dynasty.
 Famed architect Alfred Hopkins designed this authentic French-styled farm group which features materials transported from Europe or cast directly on the property by old-world artisans and masons who came to America to build this authentic French complex.
 The project was so vast that a separate train-line was constructed to deliver materials necessary to construct this massive undertaking.

 Once a working “gentleman’s dairy farm”, Cobble Close comprises a number of connected buildings totaling 29,000 sq ft that included an orangerie, large wood-paneled dining hall, worker’s dormitory, care taker’s house, cow barns and even a 12-stall parking garage, among many others.
 In 1949, the Straus’ auctioned the property.
 The new owners went about transforming the buildings into luxury houses.
-In the 50’s and 60’s the owners rented these homes to a colorful cast of New York’s glitterati which included European royalty, a film star**, society dames and even a woman who’s claim to fame was that she befriended Hitler and spied on the Nazis***.
-However, in the late ‘60’s the town got wind of that Cobble Close no longer housed cows but people and granted it “co-op” status.
-Today Cobble Close is owned by four families (although it is zoned for five) and is the Northeast’s only “farm mansion co-op”.
-Since the complex was turned into a co-op, individual homes have sold only 4 times and only upon the death of an owner.
-One of the original owners still resides at Cobble Close and has lived here for over 60 years.
+In the 50’s and 60’s the owners rented these homes to a colorful cast of New York’s glitterati which included European royalty, a film star*, society dames and European aristocrats.

-Cobble Close has been featured in TV commercials, many fashion magazines including Vogue, and a feature-length movie.
-It was also used recently as the back-drop for a Victoria Secret catalog.
+Cobble Close has been featured in TV commercials, news broadcasts, motion pictures, fashion magazines including Vogue.
+It was also used as the back-drop for a Victoria Secret catalog.

 Jeffrey Mindham.
 732.996.7944. email@example.com